annotorious/project-website-source/content/annotorious/api-docs/osd-plugin.md

 Per default, Annotorious renders annotations as SVG [group](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/g) elements with an `a9s-annotation` CSS class.
-A formatter function allows you to dynamically add additional attributes to the SVG annotation shape elements.
+A formatter function allows you to dynamically add additional attributes and elements to the SVG annotation shape.

-A formatter is a JavaScript function takes a single argument - the annotation - and must return either a string or an object.
+A formatter is a JavaScript function takes a single argument - the annotation - and must return a __string__, a __DOM element__ or an __object__.

 - If a string is returned, it will be appended to the annotation element CSS class list.
 - If an object is returned, it should have one or more of the following properties:
   - `className` a string to be added to the CSS class list
+  - `element` a DOM element to be appended to the SVG group
   - `data-*` a data attribute to add to the annotation SVG element
   - `style` a list of CSS styles (in the form of a string)